oscal-compass/community/GOVERNANCE.md

 The OSCAL Compass project will hold yearly elections to vote for new members of the Oversight Committee.

-### Election Process
+### Voter Eligibility

-The election process is as follows:

-1. **Voter Eligibility**: Only current oversight comittee members at the time of the election are eligible to vote.
-2. **Call for Nominations**: One month before the election, a call for nominations will be sent out to the OSCAL Compass community.
-3. **Nomination Period**: Community members will have one month to nominate candidates for the Oversight Committee.
-Self-nominations are permitted.
-4. **Candidate Statements**: Each candidate will be asked to provide a statement of interest and qualifications.
-5. **Vetting**: There is usually a process for the existing committee or another body to review the nominations and confirm that the candidates meet the eligibility criteria.
-6. **Voting Period**: A two-week voting period will be held.
-7. **Results**: The results of the election will be announced within one week of the close of voting.
-8. **Voting Process and Tie-Breaking**: Each voter will be eligible to specify upto N candidates (where N is the number of vacant positions).
-A ranked list of candidates (based on number of votes received) will be created.
-In the event of a tie for the last seat(s), a revoting would be done for selection amongst those candidates only.
+Eligibility to vote for oversight committee members is generally defined by:
+* current or past (emeritus) oversight commitee members
+* current maintainers and reviewers of any **core** project
+* current maintainers of any non-core projects within OSCAL-Compass Github organization
+* one person/maintainer per lab project and significant adopter.
+Each lab project and significant adopter will designate one person to participate in the voting.

-#### Candidate Eligibility
+### Candidate Eligibility

 Key Eligibility Requirements:

-* **Required**: The candidate must either be a current or a past (emeritus) oversight commitee member, or current maintainer of any **core** project to be eligibile to be nominated for oversight committee member.
+* **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to be nominated for oversight committee member.
+  * a current or a past (emeritus) oversight commitee member, or
+  * a current maintainer of any **core** project, or
+  * a current maintainer of a lab project or a significant adopter project/organization.
+Only one nomination per lab project or per significant adopter will be accepted.
+The lab project / significant adopter should internally decide on the nomination.
 * Technical Expertise: Candidates should be senior, respected technical contributors with significant experience relevant to the project's domain.
 * Demonstrated Commitment: They must have the time and willingness to actively participate in meetings, discussions, and the work of the committee.
 * Neutrality and Project-First Mindset: A crucial requirement is the ability to act as a neutral party, prioritizing the good of the project over any personal or company interests.
 * Good Standing: Candidates should have a clean record with respect to the project's Code of Conduct.
 The CNCF, for example, requires that candidates for its Code of Conduct Committee have no violations in the past 18 months.

+### Election Process

+The election process is as follows:

+1. **Call for Nominations**: One month before the election, a call for nominations will be sent out to the OSCAL Compass community.
+2. **Nomination Period**: Community members will have one month to nominate candidates for the Oversight Committee.
+Self-nominations are permitted.
+3. **Candidate Statements**: Each candidate will be asked to provide a statement of interest and qualifications.
+4. **Vetting**: There is usually a process for the existing committee or another body to review the nominations and confirm that the candidates meet the eligibility criteria.
+5. **Voting Period**: A two-week voting period will be held.
+6. **Results**: The results of the election will be announced within one week of the close of voting.
+7. **Voting Process and Tie-Breaking**: Elections will be held using an online preference election system which supports [Condorcet](https://en.wikipedia.org/wiki/Condorcet_method) elections, using Schulze completion rule.

+### Terms and Election Cycles

+Oversight committee members are elected to serve a two year term.
+Members can serve two consecutive terms (4 years).
+Bootstrap and terms that result in equal to or less than one year served are exempt.

+Election cycles are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
+The exact number of seats alternates between 3 and 4.

-### Term Length
+### Maximal representation

-Members of the Oversight Committee will serve a one-year term.
+To ensure diversity, no more than two members employed by the same company/organization may serve on the Oversight Committee simultaneously.
+If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.

+No more than three members from lab projects and significant adopters can serve on the Oversight Committee.
+If the results of an election would cause this rule to be violated then only the top 3 elected members from lab projects and significant adopters would be selected, and the rest of the seat(s) will be filled by the next highest-voted candidates who do not violate this rule.

 ### Vacancies